 - Issuing a warrant for your ex’s arrest

 How does child support differ from alimony?

 Child support, which is not taxable income, exists to support children whose parents are divorcing.
 Alimony or spousal support, which is taxable income, exists to support a former spouse.

 Does child support cover my child’s unpaid medical bills and extracurricular activities?

-Parents are typically required to share (in proportion to their own incomes) their child's medical bills that are not covered by health insurance.
+Parents are typically required to share (in proportion to their own incomes) their child’s medical bills that are not covered by health insurance.
 However, the parent with child custody is typically responsible for the first $250 in uncovered medical expenses for each child per year.
-Parents are also typically required to pay for the agreed-upon extracurricular activity costs for their child in proportion to their incomes, with an understanding that one party will not unreasonably withhold his or her agreement for the child to participate in a given activity.
+The New Jersey Court Rules provide that some activities fees are covered by the child support award under the child support guidelines.
+However, parents are also typically required to pay for the agreed-upon extracurricular activity costs for their child in proportion to their incomes, with an understanding that one party will not unreasonably withhold his or her agreement for the child to participate in a given activity.

 ***Recent Change to New Jersey Child Support Law***

 Effective February 1, 2017, a new child support law in the State of New Jersey provides that child support and medical support shall terminate when a dependent child turns 19 years old, marries, dies, or enters military service.
 The new law allows for child support and medical support to continue up to age 23 in cases in which the dependent child is still enrolled in high school or other secondary education program, is enrolled full time in a college or other post-secondary education program, is disabled, if the parties reached a separate agreement, or if continued support is granted by the court.

 Contact our family lawyers to discuss whether this new change in the New Jersey child support law impacts your rights or responsibilities.